PierpaoloGonnella/MyOTD/README.md

 <img src="MyOTD (2).jpeg" alt="Prototype of Connected Can" width="130">
 <img src="MyOTD (3).jpeg" alt="Prototype of Connected Can" width="130">

-The Magic Button is the green one :)
+The Magic Button is the vibrant green icon that works like a fashion genie!
+With just a tap, it conjures up a brand-new Outfit of the Day (OTD) for you, automatically. 🌟✨
-It allows you to create a new OTD!

 Outfit Details